 This guide guides an overview of the place, what there is to do and some of its most interesting, fun things to do.

 The star experience of the tour is King Kong 3D, a rockin', rollin' face-to-face encounter with the big ape.
-Studios don't work on the weekend, so you'll see more hustle and bustle during a weekday tour, but on weekends, you may get to drive through sets like Desperate Housewives' Wisteria Lane.
+Studios don't work on the weekend, so you'll see more hustle and bustle during a weekday tour, but on weekends, you may get to drive through sets that are in use during the week.

 If it makes you want to learn more about how films are made, follow up with one these working studio tours.